grame-cncm/faustcourse/session2/Lesson 3.md

 [Slide 12: Comparison Semantics]

-Here is a small program that compares the value of a sine oscillator with a threshold controlled by a slider.
+Here is a small program that compares the value of a sine oscillator with a threshold between 0 and 1, controlled by a slider.
 You will ear the resulting signal which is 1 when the condition is true and 0 otherwise

 ```
 import("stdfaust.lib");